0x42454E/Projects/README.md

 This repository contains a collection of programming projects developed for practice, proof-of-concept (PoC) exploration, and cybersecurity-themed exercises.

-🔀 All project directories are located in the projects branch.

 # Structure 📁